Agents and Editors in Attendance

 * * * * *

-ADDED ONLINE PITCHING: To ensure that writers have a robust and diverse lineup of agents & editors to pitch, 2024 Indiana Writing Workshop attendees will have the ability to also pitch literary agents at the Writing Day Workshops *online* event that follows the 2024 IWW on our event calendar.
+ADDED ONLINE PITCHING: To ensure that writers have a robust and diverse lineup of agents & editors to pitch, 2026 Indiana Writing Workshop attendees will have the ability to also pitch literary agents at the Writing Day Workshops *online* event that follows the 2026 IWW on our calendar.

-This means that 2024 IWW attendees can have access to pitching all those online Colorado agents — pitches still at $29 each — without being a formal registrant for the online March 2024 CWW.
-(That said, if you want to formally register for the March 8-9 CWW and have access to all classes and panels, let us know, as there is a discount for confirmed Indiana attendees.)
+This means that 2026 IWW attendees can have access to pitching all those online Ohio agents — pitches still at $29 each — without being a formal registrant for the online April 2026 OWW.
+(That said, if you want to formally register for the April 10-11 OWW and have access to all classes and panels, let us know, as there is a discount for confirmed Indiana attendees.)

 If you are interested in this added pitching opportunity, the first step is to get formally registered for Indiana.
-Following the IWW one-day conference on Feb.
-24, 2024, we will be in touch with all Indiana attendees and ask them if they want to partake in pitching online agents at the 2024 CWW (March 8-9).
+Following the IWW conferences on March 7, 2026, we will be in touch with all Indiana attendees and ask them if they want to partake in pitching online agents at the 2026 Ohio Writing Workshop (April 10-11).
 At that time, you can communicate your pitch requests and purchase meeting time.

 These one-on-one meetings are an amazing chance to pitch your book face-to-face with an agent, and get personal, individual feedback on your pitch/concept.
 If the agent likes your pitch, they’ll request to see part/all of your book — sending you straight past the slush pile.
 It also gives you an intimate chance to meet with an agent and pick their brain with any questions on your mind.